Originally published in Lavender Magazine, March 2017

-It’s refreshing to experience the slower pace that vacations usually offer, whether you’re lounging by the pool or taking a lunch break with no end time.
+It’s refreshing to experience the slower pace vacations usually offer, whether you’re lounging by the pool or taking a lunch break with no end time.
 Change in routine and scenery do a mind and body good.

 Change is also refreshing for Palm Springs, California, a city delicately balancing the best of mid-20th century architecture with new development.
 Their first newly constructed hotel in a decade, ARRIVE, recently opened.
 New businesses are popping up, giving even the Minnesota snowbird who frequently travels to the Coachella Valley something new to discover.